How To Recognize A Pathological Liar: Spotting A Personality Disorder Or Other Signs

 Liars who lie compulsively may have low self-esteem, which often is the direct opposite of a pathological type of liar.
 Again, encouraging them to seek professional help may give a good person the opportunity to address their self-esteem and learn healthier behaviors so that they don’t feel compelled to make false statements.

 How can I be in a relationship with a pathological type of liar?
 You might be asking yourself.
 How do I trust anything my significant other is saying?
 Learning about the motivations of a pathological type of liar is unsettling.
-But remember that ultimately you are in the one charge of your relationship.
+But remember that ultimately you are the one in charge of your relationship.
 What you decide, whether it be to remain with your dishonest partner or separate, is up to you.
 If you do decide to stay with a partner who is a pathological liar, you may have to set boundaries to ensure your safety and well-being in the relationship.
 Here are some tools to help you make the best decision possible.

 Stay calm

-At the most basic level, when you confront a pathological type of liar for being dishonest, do so in a calm and nonconfrontational manner.
+At the most basic level, when you confront a pathological type of liar for being dishonest, do so in a calm and non-confrontational manner.
 They may not be rational in their response or completely deny that they were lying.
 In some cases, they may even believe the lie to be true.
 Try to stay as calm as possible and give them no reason to escalate the situation.
 You cannot appeal to their empathy or sense of compassion as they most likely feel that there is nothing wrong with what they are doing.
-Nonetheless, do not give in to the lie, engage with them in a conversation, or give the lie more attention that is needed.
+Nonetheless, do not give in to the lie, engage with them in a conversation, or give the lie more attention than is needed.
 Be consistent and if it seems like an argument is about to happen, tell them you need a break to process.

 Practice kindness

 Be kind in your tone and demeanor, and make sure you are in a safe space.
 Let your partner know that you are not impressed by lies and that you have no interest in a conversation that contains lies.
 Once you establish this boundary, tell them you are willing to listen to their perspective.
 This will give them an opening to tell the truth, a fact they may not realize on their own.
-You might also let them know that you want to be in a healthy relationship—one that is based in honesty and respect.
+You might also let them know that you want to be in a healthy relationship—one that is based on honesty and respect.

 Another reason to practice kindness in your approach is that your partner could be experiencing one or more mental disorders that could influence them to lie.
 If you think that your partner’s lying may be a result of antisocial personality disorder, bipolar disorder, borderline personality disorder, narcissistic personality disorder, or any of many mental disorders, you can consider offering to help your partner seek professional treatment.
 Keep in mind, however, that personality disorders, however challenging, are not an excuse to lie to one’s partner.